Getting Started·5 min read·

 How does author attribution work on published posts?

-Right now, the 'Author' field on each post is a free-text name that defaults to the account's display name.
-If Alice writes a post, she can set the author field to her name.
-Bob can set his name on his posts.
-These names appear in the byline on the post page and in the Article JSON-LD schema for search engines.
-It's manual — there's no automatic connection between the login that created the post and the displayed author name.
-In Q2 2026, author profiles will be linked entities, so Alice's byline will pull from her profile (with bio, photo, and social links) automatically.
+The 'Author' field on each post is a free-text name and avatar that defaults to the account's display name — if Alice writes a post, she can set the author field to her name and photo, and Bob can do the same on his.
+These appear in the byline on the post page and in the Article JSON-LD schema for search engines.
+It's a simple, flexible field rather than a rigid linked-profile system, which also makes it easy to attribute a guest post to someone without giving them an account at all.

-If you're a solo creator with occasional guest posts, start now and use the free-text author field for guest bylines.
-If you're running a publication where multiple writers submit independently and an editor approves content, wait for Q2 2026 — trying to simulate that workflow with everyone on admin-level access today is technically possible but messy.
-If you're building an agency-managed blog where you (the agency) write everything but want client names as attributed authors, the current free-text author field covers that case completely.
+If you're a solo creator with occasional guest posts, the free-text author field alone covers guest bylines — you don't need to invite anyone.
+If you're running a publication where multiple writers submit independently and an editor approves content, invite writers as Writer and put yourself (or your managing editor) on Editor or Administrator — that's exactly the review workflow the role system is built for.
+If you're building an agency-managed blog where the agency writes everything but wants client names as attributed authors, the free-text author field covers that case completely without touching roles at all.

 Frequently asked questions